 Students must take two semesters of biology and one corresponding lab.
 While students typically fulfill this requirement with introductory biology classes, upper-level classes can also count.
 This requirement can be fulfilled using AP credits accepted by JHU.

 Students can choose two introductory social science courses.
 Courses applied to this requirement must come from different academic departments (i.e., Psychology, Sociology, Economics).
-Current students, please see your PHS Community page on Blackboard or contact your Academic Advisor with questions about course eligibility.
+Current students, please see your PHS Community Page on Canvas or contact your Academic Advisor with questions about course eligibility.

 Public Health Studies Core Courses